ampmresearch/ampmresearch.github.io/index.md

 ### Participation and Submission

 People interested in participating are requested to submit short (max 6 pages) or long papers (max 10 pages) before the *November 4th 2022* via easychair: [https://easychair.org/conferences/?conf=ampm2022](https://easychair.org/conferences/?conf=ampm2022).
 Please use the CEURART 1-col style to prepare your submission ([LaTeX](http://ceur-ws.org/Vol-XXX/CEURART.zip), [Overleaf](https://www.overleaf.com/latex/templates/template-for-submissions-to-ceur-workshop-proceedings-ceur-ws-dot-org/hpvjjzhjxzjk), [DOCX](http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.docx), [ODT](http://ceur-ws.org/Vol-XXX/CEUR-Template-1col.odt)).
+The typical submission for AMPM would be a reduced but self-complete and convincing version of a study (model, method, tool, theory, ..) -- ongoing work to be later submitted to larger venues as AAMAS or similar --, or an innovative/provocative position paper, or a sound research stub with respect to the challenges expressed above.

 Authors of the accepted papers will present at the workshop.
 Presented papers can then be accepted or conditionally accepted for publication in the open-access CEUR workshop post-proceedings.
 A second round of reviews will be conducted on the camera-ready version to support that feedback and discussions are adequately integrated.